TheShermanTanker/pypy/pypy/doc/extradoc.rst

 *Non-published articles (only submitted so far, or technical reports):*

-* `Automatic generation of JIT compilers for dynamic languages in .NET`_,
-  D. Ancona, C.F.
-Bolz, A. Cuni and A. Rigo

 * :doc:`EU Reports <index-report>`: a list of all the reports we produced until 2007 for the European Union sponsored part of PyPy.
 Notably, it includes: